terryaney/Documentation.Camelot/KatApp.md

 The selector has the format of `table.keyValue.returnField.keyField.calcEngine.tab`.
 As you can see, it has the same parameters as the [rbl.value()](#istaterblvalue) method and behaves the same way.
 Each of the model 'segments' are optional.

 The `v-ka-value` directive has the same shorthand capabilities as `rbl.value()` which allows for more terse markup.
-If the `rbl-value` is the table being selected from, you can simply provide a single `@id` value to the directive.
+If the `rbl-value` is the table being selected from, you can simply provide a single `id` value to the directive.

 `v-ka-value` Caveat: This directive is almost equivalent to `v-html="rbl.value(...)"` with a single caveat.
 When the requested value does not exist in the calculation results, `rbl.value()` returns `undefined` and that would be rendered if the `v-html` method was used.  **With `v-ka-value`, when the value does not exist, the element's current HTML is left unmodified.**